AliaumeL/transducer-exercices/content/session-2.md

 ### Use the topological characterization {.hint}

-Recall that a 'sequential function' is 'continuous', and 'Lipshitz' for the 'prefix distance'.
+Recall that a 'sequential function' is 'continuous', and 'Lipschitz' for the 'prefix distance'.

 ## Is it a code? {.exercise}